manavsehgal/reactspeedcoding/manuscript/c02-es6-react-guide.md

 ## File and folder structure

 React apps follow component based development.
-So understanding how components are organized, how they relate to each other, simplifies several aspects of you React learning path.
+So understanding how components are organized, how they relate to each other, simplifies several aspects of your React learning path.
 This includes how React app folders and files are organized.

 **Component Hierarchy.** React has parent components which import other child components.